Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Deriving the Viscous Thermoelectric Equations

 \section{Deriving the Viscous Thermoelectric Equations}

-In the previous Appendix, we have derived the transport coefficients parametrizing the fluxes of conserved and quasi-conserved quantities.
-Here, we derive the set of mesoscopic partial differential equations describing the flow of (quasi) conserved quantities.
+In \cref{sec:conductivities_viscosities_and_cross_transport_coefficients}, we derived transport coefficients parameterizing the heat, charge, and momentum fluxes.
+Here, we show the details of the derivation of Viscous Thermoelectric Equations, a set of mesoscopic partial differential equations describing the flow of (quasi-)conserved quantities.

-In the hydrodynamic regime, where most of the collisions conserve the crystal momentum, we decompose the full collision operator into the normal and Umklapp component, as in \cref{sec:coupled_basis}: $\Omega_{\kmqs,\kmpqsp}=\Omega^N_{\kmqs,\kmpqsp}+\Omega^U_{\kmqs,\kmpqsp}$.
+In the hydrodynamic regime, where most of the collisions conserve the crystal momentum, we decompose the full scattering matrix into the normal and Umklapp components, as in \cref{sec:coupled_basis}: $\Omega_{\kmqs,\kmpqsp}=\Omega^N_{\kmqs,\kmpqsp}+\Omega^U_{\kmqs,\kmpqsp}$.
 Then the electron-phonon epBTE, \cref{eq:BTE_coupled}, becomes:

-We expand $\z$ as in \cref{eq:deviation_expansion_m}.
-Then, after noting that all the local-equilibrium terms are proportional to special eigenvectors that are all null eigenvectors of the normal collision matrix, we have that \cref{eq:lbte_coupled_NU} becomes:
+We expand $\z$ as in \cref{eq:deviation_expansion}.
+Then, after noting that all the local-equilibrium terms are proportional to special eigenvectors that are all null eigenvectors of the normal scattering matrix, we have that \cref{eq:lbte_coupled_NU} becomes:

-To derive a set of mesoscopic viscous equations describing transport, we take the scalar product of \cref{eq:lbte_coupled_NU_long} with the $2+2d$ special eigenvectors ($d$ is the dimensionality of the system).
-As a results we obtain four coupled equations describing the evolution of local chemical potential (which is related to the electrical potential), local temperature, and local electron and phonon drift velocities (these last two are equations for vector fields, thus have $d$ components).
+To derive a set of mesoscopic viscous equations describing transport, we take the scalar product of \cref{eq:lbte_coupled_NU_long} with the 8 special eigenvectors (assuming three spatial dimensions).
+As a result we obtain four coupled equations describing the evolution of local chemical potential (which is related to the electrical potential), local temperature, and local electron and phonon drift velocities (these last two are equations for vector fields, with three equations each).